Updated: Sep 15

 1) Coffee is considered an aphrodisiac.
 Because it contains a high dose of caffeine and other various alkaloids, studies have shown that coffee can increase stamina and the overall length of intimate sessions.

-2) Although coffee has been a part of the Arab culture for thousands of years, it did not become part of the western world until the 1500s.
+2) Although coffee has been a part of the Arab culture for thousands of years, it did not become part of the Western world until the 1500s.
 Before that time, priests believed that coffee was a drink of the devil.
-Pope Clement VIII finally ended this line of thinking by taking a sip of coffee and then giving it his blessing.
+Pope Clement VIII finally ended this line of thinking by taking a sip of coffee and giving it his blessing.

 3) Japan’s official Coffee Day is October 1st.